 Thanksgiving Day is the busiest days of the year for plumbers… The disposer is part of the reason.
 When you really think about it, the garbage disposal is probably one of the most disgusting appliances in your home.
 Seriously, think about all the wasted food that is shoved down it every day!
-Now while this little guy may not be your favorite household accessory, it is a pretty important one – especially around the holidays.
+That’s why garbage disposal maintenance is so important.

-So, in the next couple weeks be sure to give your disposal a little extra TLC!
+So, as the holidays approach be sure to give your disposal a little extra TLC!

 Are you guilty of putting food down the disposal, but only running it once it’s full?
-Bad idea!
+Bad idea for garbage disposal maintenance!
 This only allows bacteria to grow inside of your disposal – not to mention causing a foul odor to arise.
 Be sure to turn on the disposal (and water) every time you put something in it.

 When is the last time you cleaned your garbage disposal?
 Never?
 Well, now is the time.
 Start by putting about ¼ cup of baking soda down the disposal, then pour about a cup of vinegar down with it.
 Once it starts to bubble, let it sit for about ten minutes.
 Then, run hot water and turn the disposal on until the mixture is flushed.